azzraa/programming/Java Learning Outcomes Eval Session.md

 multi-threading is the ability of a CPU to execute multiple processes or threads concurrently.
 Please explain the concept of multi-threading and provide an example of how you have used multi-threading in your code.
 The link does not have to be to your project and can be to your practice code.

 https://github.com/azzraa/programming/tree/main/Multithreading
-In Multithreading we can run multiple threads at once, so we have a file calles MultithreadThing, where we have a Runnable interface and a run method.
+In Multithreading we can run multiple threads at once, so we have a file called MultithreadThing, where we have a Runnable interface and a run method.
 We implemented a threadNumber to specify the thread instance.
 And then it prints out the numbers 1 to 5 with the threadNumber in the run method that we started.
-In our file Multithreading we have a main methods, where we use a for loop to iterate through the instances of our MultiplethreadThing.
+In our file Multithreading we have a main method, where we use a for loop to iterate through the instances of our MultiplethreadThing.
 For all the 5 iterations, there will be 5 unique Numbers for all the Threads.
 We can start each thread using the run method from MultithreadThing.
 We use aus Runnable interface to define task that can be executed by a thread and with our Multithreading  we create and starts the threads.